codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the melons plan a big wedding?
-Because they cantaloupe!
+I had a dream that I was a muffler last night.
+I woke up exhausted!

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. ?
+ 1. 1000
- 2. ?:
+ 2. 500
- 3. ??
+ 3. 1024
- 4. if then
+ 4. 512

 <details>
   <summary>Answer</summary>
-  ?:
+  1000
 </details>